flaneurette/Automated-Server-Backup/README.md

 Keep private key secure.
 This stays on your **Windows PC** for decrypting backups.

+Then edit: ``Backup/Server-Backup.bat`` and set all required information.

 ## Linux Server installation

 1. Install gpg.